-- 1. Support Funding/Program Preservation Support legislative, regulatory, and budget efforts that protect and/or enhance local government revenues, maximize the County's access to federal funding sources, and/or increase local funding flexibility.
-Oppose legislative and administrative actions that would create federal unfunded mandates and/or preempt local decision making authority. - a.
+- Support Funding/Program Preservation Support legislative, regulatory, and budget efforts that protect and/or enhance local government revenues, maximize the County's access to federal funding sources, and/or increase local funding flexibility.
+Oppose legislative and administrative actions that would create federal unfunded mandates and/or preempt local decision-making authority. - a.
 Support full funding of the Secure Rural Schools program These funds are critical to Mono County as they provide funding for Mono County Office of Education programs as well as supporting road maintenance to ensure students can get to and from school on County roads. - b.
 Support the full funding of all Payment in Lieu of Taxes (PILT) Support legislation and budget efforts that continue to maximize the PILT revenue to counties and continue full funding of PILT without restrictions beyond the current authorization. - c.
-Support federal funding for Housing and Economic Development programs Support the highest possible funding level for key federal housing and economic development programs, including the Community Development Block Grant (CDBG). - d.
-Support broadband deployment through the funding of infrastructure projects and grant programs Mono County is a rural California county in which some of our communities and constituents still lack access to high-speed Internet.
-Though improving in the region through the Digital 395 Project, Mono County communities and residents still face barriers to connectivity.
-Having access to federal funds is critical, as infrastructure projects in much of the area are typically cost prohibitive and do not yield a significant enough return based on the small population. - i.
-Support legislation that provides funding for infrastructure projects and adoption/education efforts. - Advocate for programs and efforts that move to improve the accuracy of metrics used to represent the current state of broadband in Mono County.
-Maintain an internal set of metrics based on best available information and knowledge. - ii.
-Support funding for broadband infrastructure development, service delivery, local access and adoption strategies through agencies such as the Federal Communications Commission (FCC).
+Support federal funding for Housing and Economic Development programs Support the highest possible funding level for key federal housing and economic development programs, including the Community Development Block Grant (CDBG). - a.
+Support continued rural broadband deployment and telecommunications improvements through local, State, and Federal policy advocacy, infrastructure projects, and grant programs Having appropriate policy at the local, State, and Federal levels is imperative to ensure adequate communications connectivity which is a critical part of public safety and economic development.
+Because Mono County has dedicated resources to improve access to high-quality broadband in our communities and as a result of the completion of the Digital 395 project, roughly 90% of our households have access to Gigabit internet.
+Unfortunately, several Mono County communities and residents still face barriers to connectivity as there is inadequate infrastructure to support basic Plain Old Telephone Service (POTS) telephone service, including cellular phone service, let-alone high-speed Internet.
+In order to improve the landscape, the County should advocate for: - i.
+Policies, regulations, and enforcement around providers delivering basic POTS services to all locations desiring this service; - ii.
+Appropriate and effective definitions of 'broadband' which recognize the importance of technology and dependence on the internet for public safety and economic development;

+- iii.
+Legislation and associated programs that provide funding for broadband infrastructure projects and adoption/education efforts; Programs and efforts that move to improve the accuracy of metrics used to represent the current state of broadband in Mono County - d.
+Support legislation that promotes, protects, or facilitates the sustainability of our local agriculture Mono County agriculture is an important local economic driver, provides jobs, puts food on the table and contributes to the open-space landscape that draws visitors.

 e.
-Support legislation that promotes, protects, or facilitates the sustainability of our local agriculture - Mono County agriculture is an important local economic driver, provides jobs, puts food on the table and contributes to the open-space landscape that draws visitors.

-f.
 Support Economic Development resources -